 - Saving time by planning a circular itinerary, instead of backtracking to Beirut each day.

 Why you shouldn’t rent a car in Lebanon

 - Renting a car for one person is obviously more expensive than bus tickets.

 - Driving in Lebanon.
 It is crazy and not for everyone.
 The internet is full of horror stories, but I’ll share mine shortly below.

 - Parking in Lebanon.
 A nightmare.
 Don’t attempt it in Beirut for example.

 - You can’t go wine tasting when you still have to drive.

 As you can see, the list of cons is significantly shorter than the one with the pros.
 Also for blogging purposes, I decided to go with a car rental to have a good story to share.
 I also took a day trip by public transport so I could really compare the two from first-hand experiences.
 Yup, that’s how far I go to bring you these stories on my blog!

 About me and my driving skills (if any)

 I traveled solo around Lebanon.
 This means I had to do the driving and navigating myself.
 I traveled in early April, so things might be different in July or August when there are more people traveling to Lebanon in a rental car.
-I’ve had my driver’s license for 17 years now but I don’t drive on a regular base.
+I’ve had my driver’s license for 17 years now but I don’t drive on a regular basis.
 I did rent cars abroad, like Spain and Italy but never before in the Middle East.